jhe33/Tai-Compiler/README.md

 even devirtualization etc. Hopefully it can get 3x-5x performance up than QuickJS interpretor.

-My previous experiment, a singlepass compiler which only emits C code without any compiler optimization involved shows C compiler and TSC type inference, could bring 2X performance gain. more optimization could generate better performance.
-I choose some cost effective optimizations.
+My previous experiment, a singlepass compiler which only emits C code without any compiler optimization involved, shows C compiler and TSC type inference could bring 2X performance gain.

+more optimization could generate better performance. for that and efforts I can take, I choose some cost effective optimizations.